raspberrypilearning/sock-puppet/en/step_5.md

 --- task ---
 ### Adding a head

-Cut out a semi-circle from a papper cup for your fingers.
+Cut out a head from a papper cup, and make asemi-circle for your fingers.

-Glue onto the mouth piece.

 ![ALT TEXT](images/make-2.png)
 ![ALT TEXT](images/make-3.png)

+--- /task ---

+--- task ---
+Tape or glue the head onto the mouth piece, with semi-circle at the back.

+**Warning:** If you are using hot glue make sure that it is supervised by a mentor or club leader.

 ![ALT TEXT](images/make-3a.png)
 ![ALT TEXT](images/make-3b.png)
 ![ALT TEXT](images/make-5.png)

 --- /task ---

-**Tip:** If you are using hot glue make sure that it is supervised by a mentor or club leader

 --- task ---
-Insert into the end of the sock.
+Insert mouth and head into the sock, and position at the end, where the toes normally go.

 ![ALT TEXT](images/make-6.png)
 ![ALT TEXT](images/make-8.png)